Arts & Integration

 We have been active on networks and working groups developing modules and programmes to make arts education more accessible to people with learning disabilities.

-The Arts and Integration Programme focuses on 3 main areas:
+The Arts and Integration Programme focuses on the following:

 Mayfield Community Arts offers integrated open arts studios for people in the community.
 The centre provides facilitators and volunteers to support people of all levels and abilities to reach their full artistic potential in a relaxed, sociable environment.
 Each term concludes with an exhibition of work which is open to the public.